chzosia/PhylogeneticTree/README.md

 - Validation of DNA sequences: Ensures that sequences contain only valid DNA characters (A, C, G, T).
 - Distance Calculation: Automatically computes a pairwise distance matrix from input sequences.
 - UPGMA Clustering: Builds a phylogenetic tree based on genetic distances.
-- Dendrogram Visualization: Saves the tree structure as a high-resolution PNG image.
+- Dendrogram Visualization: Saves the tree structure as a PNG image.
 - Result Export: Saves a detailed clustering report and (if applicable) the computed distance matrix.

 ## How to Run